 - Performing regular check-ins to ensure the team does not digress.

 Having a good project plan in place is extremely important!
+This is what we normally do as one of the first steps when guiding clients to implement ISO 27001.
 You can come up with your own or use the Excel template we provide:

 Assembling a team